School trips – The ultimate teacher guide

 Chill Factore, Manchester, runs an exciting range of unique adventure days based around skills development, puzzle solving and team building, to offer an exciting new alternative to summer reward trips and transition initiatives.

-The most popular package, the Chill Adventure Day, gives students an adrenaline-filled indoor adventure experience, in which they can enjoy rock climbing, sledging, tobogganing, snow tubing and ski or snowboard tuition.
+The most popular package, the Chill Adventure Day, gives students an adrenaline-filled indoor adventure experience.
+Here they can enjoy rock climbing, sledging, tobogganing, snow tubing and ski or snowboard tuition.

-Icebreaker Challenge is an indoor, snow-based sports day, and the Arctic Explorer Package is a snow-based problem solving break out game.
+Icebreaker Challenge is an indoor, snow-based sports day.
+Alternatively, the Arctic Explorer Package is a snow-based problem solving break out game.

 Stubbers Adventure Centre

-Based on a picturesque 130-acre site, Stubbers Adventure Centre is a registered not-for-profit organisation that has helped hundreds of schools provide students with the opportunity to develop social and interpersonal skills and build confidence through participation in adventurous activities.
+Based on a picturesque 130-acre site, Stubbers Adventure Centre is a registered not-for-profit organisation that has helped hundreds of schools provide students with the opportunity to develop social and interpersonal skills and build confidence.
+This is done through participation in adventurous activities.

-The centre offers water sports, including kayaking, jet skiing, sailing and raft building, as well as activities such as archery, fencing, orienteering, laser tag and rifle shooting.
+The centre offers lots of water sports.
+This includes kayaking, jet skiing, sailing and raft building.
+Other activities include archery, fencing, orienteering, laser tag and rifle shooting.

 ‘The Towers’ section, meanwhile, offers climbing, abseiling, high ropes and zip wire, and motorsports including quad bikes and 4×4 driving.